Enso21/Stories/docs/markdown/charlotte-quotes.md

 > There's something fun about romanticizing the grind.

+> that's not a reply u "expressive-eyed" bitch

 > [on my words]
 >
 > You never say anything stupid.
 Everything you say is genius.